dotnet/docs/docs/csharp/quick-starts/introduction-to-classes.md

 [!code-csharp[DepositAndWithdrawal](../../../samples/csharp/classes-quickstart/BankAccount.cs#DepositAndWithdrawal "Make deposits and withdrawals")]

-The [`throw`](../language-reference/keywords/throw.md) statment **throws** an exception.
+The [`throw`](../language-reference/keywords/throw.md) statement **throws** an exception.
 Execution of the current method ends, and will resume when a matching `catch` block is found.
 You'll add a `catch` block to test this code a little later on.

 The constructor should get one change so that it adds an initial transaction, rather than updating the balance directly.
 Since you already wrote the `MakeDeposit` method, call it from your constructor.
 The finished constructor should look like this: